InnPatron/smpl/README.md

 ## Running SMPL code.

-Currently, SMPL only compiles into Rust (no interpreter or other backends).
-The easiest way to run SMPL code is to compile it and put it into a Cargo project (see smpl-tests/bin_test.sh)
+Currently, SMPL only compiles into Rust.
+The easiest way to run SMPL code is to compile it and put it into a Cargo project (see smpl-tests/bin_test.sh).
+Please note that the Rust backend does NOT support all language features.

 ```
 smplc -i INPUT_FILE -o OUTPUT_DIR -b 0